Admitted A.M. in Social Work Students

 Congratulations on your admission to the A.M.
 Social Work Program at the University of Chicago Crown Family School of Social Work, Policy, and Practice!
 Whether you are joining us as a full-time, part-time, or advanced standing student, we are here to support your transition.
 This page provides a step-by-step guide to help you complete your enrollment and prepare for your academic journey.

 All incoming students are expected to attend New Student Orientation.
-Orientation will provide you with the opportunity to learn more about advising, curriculum, the school community, and the culture of the University of Chicago.
+Orientation will allow you to learn more about advising, curriculum, the school community, and the University of Chicago's culture.
 Orientation is designed to:

-- Acquaint students to the University’s standards and principles
+- Acquaint students with the University’s standards and principles

 - Introduce students to advisors and resources critical to personal and academic success